St. Paul's Episcopal Church (Georgetown, Delaware)

-St. Paul's Protestant Episcopal Church is a historic Episcopal church located at 122 East Pine Street in Georgetown, Sussex County.
+St. Paul's Protestant Episcopal Church is a historic Episcopal church located at 122 East Pine Street in Georgetown, Delaware, United States.
 The congregation started in 1794 but this brick building was completed in 1844.
 It was remodeled in 1881 by McKim Mead and White of New York City in the early Victorian Gothic style.
 This is one of the 38 parish churches of the Episcopal Diocese of Delaware, and it is listed on the National Register of Historic Places.
 Many statesmen from Sussex County are interred in the churchyard, including Caleb R. Layton, Daniel J. Layton, Charles C. Stockley and others.